madeleineostoja/rucksack/content/docs/input.md

 input[type="range"] {
   -webkit-appearance: none;
 }
+input[type=range]::-moz-focus-outer {
+  border: 0;
+}
 ```

 The `-webkit-appearance: none;` and `-moz-appearance: none;` declarations are added to relevant elements so that your custom styles are properly applied.
 Note that this means that for webkit (Chrome, etc) you must style _both_ `::track` and `::thumb`, since the appearance must be set on the root element.

+The additional `::-moz-focus-outer` rule simply removes the dotted outline around the element on some versions of firefox.